 If the prosecutor has charged the defendant with Armed Robbery based on a “dangerous instrument” during the robbery, a possible defense would be the demonstration that whatever item was in the defendant’s hand (so long as not a gun) was not being displayed or used in a “dangerous” manner.
 For example, if the defendant was holding a pool cue at his side while engaged in an argument, the prosecution would need to show that the defendant either held the item in such a manner as to be a threatening weapon (such as a “baseball bat grip” with an aggressive stance), or that the item was inherently dangerous, like a knife or poison.
 However, if it can be shown that the person was merely holding the pool cue (or beer bottle, scissors, etc.) incidentally in their hand while arguing, and not being used in any dangerous manner, it can serve as a very powerful defense and can be used as a bargaining tool in plea negotiations to a lesser Robbery charge.

 It is important to hire an AV® rated law firm (the highest possible rating by Martindale Hubbell®).
 Also David Michael Cantor is an Arizona Robbery Defense Lawyer Certified Criminal Law Specialist, per the Arizona Board of Legal Specialization.
 In addition, the Firm and all of its lawyers are listed in the Bar Register of Preeminent Lawyers®.
-At the Law Offices of David Michael Cantor, P.C., the majority of our Attorneys are ex-Prosecutors, and all of our Arizona Robbery Defense Lawyers know the system well.
-For a Free Initial Consultation, call us at 602-307-0808.
+At Dm Cantor, the majority of our Attorneys are ex-Prosecutors, and all of our Arizona Robbery Defense Lawyers know the system well.
+For a Free Initial Consultation, click to call us at 602-307-0808.

-Contact The Law Offices of David Michael Cantor and speak to an Arizona Robbery Defense Lawyer.
+Contact DM Cantor and speak to an Arizona Robbery Defense Lawyer.
 We will assist you with your Robbery case.